Suite 3, Ground Floor, The Gateway,

 You may have seen concussion on the news or heard about it on the radio.

-A concussion is an injury to the brain that results in temporary loss of normal brain function.
+A concussion is a brain injury that leads to a temporary loss of normal brain function.
 Medically, it is defined as a syndrome characterised by immediate and transient alteration in brain function, including alteration of mental status or level of consciousness, that results from mechanical force or trauma.
 (AANS).

-Symptoms can often last weeks, sometimes they can resolve, only to reappear when returning to more challenging environments and tasks.
+Symptoms can last for weeks.
+In some cases, they may disappear and then reappear when returning to more challenging environments and tasks.

-Concussions can occur from not only head-strike but also via whiplash or a blow to the body.
+Concussions aren’t only caused by head strikes.
+They can also result from whiplash or a forceful blow to the body.
 It is very important to ensure that there is no significant injury to the brain, head or neck following such an incident.
 It can be scary when you or a loved one experiences these symptoms without knowing why and often we don’t associate concussion with incidents other than head knocks.

-When concussion symptoms are present a medical professional should be involved in diagnosing and managing the symptoms.
+If you have concussion symptoms, consult a medical professional for diagnosis and management.
 Depending on the situation this may involve immediate ambulance/hospitalisation or relative rest and guidance from a doctor to return to all pre-injury activities (not just sport).
-Scans may also be warranted to rule out other issues that would require more targeted treatment.
+Scans may be necessary to rule out other conditions.
 A concussion usually does not show-up on a scan, but the symptoms should still be taken seriously.

-At Performance Medicine we can support you, your family and your sports’ team navigate concussion recovery and your return to pre-injury lifestyle.
+At Performance Medicine, our sports doctors and physiotherapists support individuals, families, teams through concussion recovery and your return to pre-injury lifestyle.
 With the involvement of our sports doctors and physiotherapists we can help guide you or your child’s return to sport and school/work while respecting the current sport protocols and recovery timeframes.

 For more complex presentations we may also involve and refer you to neurologists and specialist neurological physiotherapists as part of the rehabilitation process.